tv3/homeassistant-apsystems_ecur/README.md

 These sensors will show up under an `ECU [ID]` device, where [ID] is the unique ID of your ECU

 * sensor.ecu_current_power - total amount of power (in W) being generated right now
-* sensor.ecu_today_energy - total amount of energy (in kWh) generated today now
+* sensor.ecu_today_energy - total amount of energy (in kWh) generated today now.
+Use this sensor to populate the enrgy dashboard!!
-* sensor.ecu_lifetime_energy - THis sensor is NOT available with the http query function.
-Use ecu_today_energy! (total amount of energy (in kWh) generated from the lifetime of the array)
+* sensor.ecu_lifetime_energy - DO NOT USE.
+This sensor is NOT available with the http query function.
+Use ecu_today_energy! (total amount of energy (in kWh) generated from the lifetime of the array).
+It is only updated every day.

 ### Inverter Level Sensors